dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/breaking-changes.md

 #### Old behavior

 Enum properties can be mapped to string columns in the database using `HasConversion<string>()` or `EnumToStringConverter`.
 This results in EF Core converting string values in the column to matching members of the .NET enum type.
-However, if the string value did not match and enum member, then the property would be set to the default value for the enum.
+However, if the string value did not match and enum member, then the property was set to the default value for the enum.

 #### New behavior

-EF Core 6.0 will throw an `InvalidOperationException` with the message "Cannot convert string value '`{value}`' from the database to any value in the mapped '`{enumType}`' enum."
+EF Core 6.0 now throws an `InvalidOperationException` with the message "Cannot convert string value '`{value}`' from the database to any value in the mapped '`{enumType}`' enum."

 #### Why